Thinking of buying a property in Stirling Crescent Glen Waverley 3150, or Skye Court Glen Waverley 3150, or Waverley Road Glen Waverley 3150?

 This page is purely informational and reflects the community’s shared appreciation of the area’s planning heritage.

-The covenant itself appears as a small paragraph buried in the Section 32 statement of a contract of sale, so if your real estate agent or conveyancer don’t flag it, it’s easy to miss.
 A covenant is a legal agreement attached to the land.
-The covenant here was first put in place by Alan Percival Launder, the original proprietor of the estate.
+The covenant on Stirling Crescent, Skye Court and Waverley Road Glen Waverley, was first put in place by Alan Percival Launder, the original proprietor of the estate.
 It “runs with the land,” meaning it binds all future owners.

 When the hill was first subdivided, Mr. Launder understood that a formal agreement between neighbours was needed to preserve the views, scale, and character of the area for everyone.